jrief/django-shop-ipayment/README.rst

         'invoiceText': 'Example-Shop Invoice: %s', # The text shown on the customers credit card roll }

-With this configuration, all sensible data (trxUserId, trxPassword and more) is passed to IPayment using a separate SOAP call, invoked from the shop's web-application.
+With this configuration, all sensible data (trxUserId, trxPassword and more) are passed to IPayment using a separate SOAP call, invoked from the shop's web-application.
 This method requires that your shop can speak HTTP to the outside world.
 Whenever possible, use this configuration, because it is safer.